 - 1. If the needle is introduced from the right side of the transducer, press Orientation until Right is selected. - 2.
 If the needle is introduced from the left side of the transducer, press Orientation until Left is selected. - 3.
 If needed, the insertion side could be modified during the biopsy procedure.
-The insertion side is also displayed on the image as a reminder by the following circular icon:

-- 5. If needed, press Show Needle Path which generates a biopsy guide line which is the "line" shown on the ultrasound image.
+The insertion side is also displayed on the image as a reminder by the following circular icon: - 4.
+Press Needle Gauge until the desired needle gauge range is displayed on the button.
+If needed, this value could be adjusted during the procedure. - 5.
+If needed, press Show Needle Path which generates a biopsy guide line which is the "line" shown on the ultrasound image.
 The displayed guide line indicates the anticipated path of the superior edge of the needle, and should not be used as a standard in which the needle must lie within the guide line. - 6.
 Perform the biopsy - 7.
 When the biopsy is performed, press Needle PL.U.S. on the touch screen to deactivate the feature.